 The Disadvantages of Quartz Countertops

 Quartz countertops cost.
 Although the price depends on your location, vendor, and the slabs you choose (thickness, size etc.), it is high.
+Simply put, if you want a cheap countertop, quartz is not your guy.
+Instead, go for laminate countertops although they lack the feel and beauty of quartz.
+The good news?
+You have some choices.
 You can find cheaper slabs and spend approx. $40 per sq. ft. while the most expensive ones cost about $70 to $100 per sq. ft.
 The difference?
 Apart from the above factors, the quality of the slab will also determine its price.
 They are all manufactured in a similar way but the number & quality of the resins (and other components) and the pigments will make a difference.
 That’s because the most high-end products come out in more colors, patterns, and designs.
 And then the composition of the slab will also determine the durability and thus longevity.
 But this is what should put your mind at ease.
 Due to their durability and resistance, quartz countertops last for a very long time and this will compensate for the initial high price.

 When you consider quartz countertop costs, don’t forget to calculate additional expenses.
 These would include sink cutouts, edge finishing, covering the seams, getting similar slabs and installing them to create movement, adding support to cabinets underneath and installation.